siddharthrepo/HackAndHeal/README.md

 1. ✅ **Instant access to health consultation** - Implemented through our intuitive user flow from registration to video consultation

-2. ✅ **Patient information capture** - Comprehensive intake forms with specialty selection and medical history
+2. ✅ **Patient information capture** - Comprehensive intake forms with specialty selection

 3. ✅ **Integrated payment system** - Secure payment processing before consultation using Razorpay

 4. ✅ **Privacy protection for PHI data** - End-to-end encryption and secure storage of all patient data

-5. ✅ **In-app chat and information sharing** - Real-time messaging during consultation sessions
+5. ✅ **In-app chat and information sharing** - Use to share prescriptions and medical records

 6. ✅ **Transcription service for accent challenges** - Deepgram API integration for accurate transcription across accents and dialects